morkeltry/speaker-sweepstake/README.md

 # speaker-sweepstake
 Ether sweepstake on the identity of the week8 speaker for the cyptocurrencies MSc-level.

+(spoiler - the speaker was none of these! )

 Based on simple smart contract, something like:

 ```